California Employers Face Rising SIBTF Costs

 Consequences of Inaction

 Rand’s report warns that maintaining the status quo will lead to significant financial consequences.
 Without intervention, employer assessments will continue to rise to cover liabilities and administrative expenses.
-The latest assessment included a 13.3% increase from the previous year, requiring $488 million from employers, with $168 million set aside as a reserve.
+Rising SIBTF costs are contributing to these challenges, with the latest assessment including a 13.3% increase from the previous year, requiring $488 million from employers, with $168 million set aside as a reserve.

 Potential Reforms and Trade-offs

 Possible reforms include tightening eligibility requirements and increasing program oversight.
 While these changes could lower future costs, they would also raise administrative expenses and limit access for some applicants.
+The challenge of addressing rising SIBTF costs lies in balancing fiscal responsibility with fair access for injured workers.
 The report underscores the difficult choices facing policymakers: “Inaction is, in effect, a choice to maintain a status quo, one with growing financial implications for employers in the state.”

 For more information, visit SIBTF.org.